untra/polyglot/site/seo.md

 ---
 # Recipes for Search Engine Optimization using Polyglot

-If you have installed the `jekyll-polyglot` gem, these additions to your site header can easily provide your jekyll blog with Google-powered SEO bonuses.
+If you have installed the `jekyll-polyglot` gem, these additions to your site head can easily provide your jekyll blog with Google-powered SEO bonuses.

 ## HTML Language Declaration

 Per [W3C Internationalization Best Practices](http://www.w3.org/International/geo/html-tech/tech-lang.html#ri20060630.133615821)
 you can set the default language of every page with a meta tag.
-Just add the following to your header:
+Just add the following to your head:

 {% highlight html %}{% raw %}
 <meta http-equiv="Content-Language" content="{{site.active_lang}}">